Accenture/tldr/README.md

 Checkout and install with ./start.sh.
 (Should write a singleliner for this)

 ## Setting up in AWS

+Please note that Docker Machine 0.5.2 or higher is needed, or it won't work.

+AWS instances are

 Set the following environment variables with your AWS secrets before running the start.sh script: